Reference

 Resampler backend.

-Affects CPU usage, quality, and clock synchronization precision.
-If zero, default value is used.
+Affects CPU usage, quality, and clock synchronization precision (if latency tuning is enabled).

 roc_resampler_profile resampler_profile